TrailBliss Women’s Mindfulness Retreats: Inside the Sanctuary Where Transformation Happens

 Dedicated journaling sessions encourage expressing buried feelings and consolidating experiences.
 As Dr. Neil Benson from Stanford (Stanford’s study on writing benefits) notes, journaling transforms scattered thoughts into a coherent narrative of self-growth.

-2. Nature as Healer: Embracing the Engagement zone
+2. Nature as Healer: Embracing the Environment

-2.1 Nature: Over a Scenic Backdrop
+2.1 Nature: More Than a Scenic Backdrop

 Structured nature walks encourage participants to observe growth, decay, and renewal, mirroring human experience.
 Dr. Carla Mendez from the University of California (UC’s perspective on nature and well-being) explains,